Tide: History of tidal theory

+In pre-scientific traditions, tides were attributed to mythological or animistic causes, with Indian and East Asian literature describing the sea as breathing or pulsing like a living being, other accounts invoked the activity of a supernatural sea power to explain the periodic rise and fall of the waters.

 Investigation into tidal physics was important in the early development of celestial mechanics, with the existence of two daily tides being explained by the Moon's gravity.
-Later the daily tides were explained more precisely by the interaction of the Moon's and the Sun's gravity.
+Later, the daily tides were explained more precisely by the interaction of the Moon's and the Sun's gravity.